TheFern2/NSWatchLogger/README.md

 +--------------+              +--------------+
 ```

+## watchOS Network Limitations

+watchOS restricts all networking below HTTP/HTTPS (raw TCP, WebSocket, Bonjour discovery) via NECP policy.
+Only `URLSession` HTTP requests are allowed.
+This means:

+- The server host IP must be provided explicitly (no auto-discovery)
+- WebSocket and raw TCP transports are not available on watchOS
+- The Watch and Mac must be on the same local network

-## Direct Transport (HTTP/WebSocket)
+## Direct Transport (HTTP)

-Sends logs straight from the Watch to the macOS viewer over the local network.
+Sends logs straight from the Watch to the macOS viewer over HTTP.
 No iPhone needed.
-Best when the Watch and Mac are on the same network.
+The Watch and Mac must be on the same network.

 ### Watch Side